Key info

 Additional checks will be required if you have:

-• a learner, provisional or heavy vehicle licence
+- a learner, provisional or some heavy vehicle licences

 How to convert